geekitude/dokuwiki-template-colormag/README.md

 ### UI Images

-Just like sidebar and topbar links pages, simply upload the images you want to use in corresponding namespace (they will also be used for sub-namespaces).
+Banner, site pattern, sidecard and widebanner images are meant to be namespace dependent: simply upload the images you want to use in corresponding namespace (they will also be used for sub-namespaces that don't have them).
+They can be of jpg, gif or png images but have to respect the names set by corresponding setting.

 Images uploaded to `wiki` namespace will be used as default for the whole wiki.

+:memo: Note that all UI images are responsive and will shrink or grow with container

 ### Namespace dependent CSS